tanifgit/sys-perf-restapi/README.md

 The script in Installer.cls will import everything you place under /src/cls into IRIS.

+## A Post on the Developer Community
+See this [post](https://community.intersystems.com/post/systemperformance-utility-pka-pbuttons-api-and-rest-api-and-sample-ui) for more info (screenshots) and discussion.

 ## What's inside the repo

 # Dockerfile